 It was absolutely brilliant – you get breakfast on board too, which meant arriving at Amsterdam the next morning well-rested and very well-fed.

 After a quick stop to check out the pretty Dutch town of Zaandam, we carried on to Nurburgring in Germany – a place which is quite different from where we’d normally think to visit but one very much addled (and added on to our itinerary) thanks to my curiosity.

 See, Nurburgring is a historic Formula 1 racing ground and is rather iconic!
-A friend has mentioned it prior to us leaving and visiting it just made so much sense.
-Germany is famous for its cars (BMW and Mercedes Benz quickly spring to mind) and so it made sense to embrace all things German on this trip.
+A friend mentioned it before we left and visiting it just made so much sense.
+Germany is famous for its cars (BMW and Mercedes Benz quickly spring to mind) so it made sense to embrace all things German on this trip.

 The rest of our time was gonna be spent exploring gorgeous castles, vineyards and so much that I love about travelling through Germany so this was just a brilliant opportunity to throw in something absolutely fun and different.